burke-software/schooldriver/docs/index.rst

 Admissions
 =====================

-The admissions module allows schools to keep track of applicants, and where they are in the application process.
+The admissions module allows schools to keep track of applicants, and their status in the application process.
 Each step in the application process can be customized to fit a school's unique need.
 Users can designate steps that need to be completed before moving onto the next level.
-Additionally, SWoRD will track any open houses a student has attended and how the student heard about the school.
+Additionally, SWoRD may track any open houses a student has attended and how the student heard about the school.

-The image above details the dashboard that an admissions counselor or designated user will see when they select the admissions module.
-Most modules do include a dashboard for the purpose of providing users a general overview of information that is able to be filtered.
+The image above details the dashboard that an admissions counselor or designated user sees when the admissions module is selected.
+Most modules include a dashboard to provide users a general overview of information that is able to be filtered.

 Adding an Applicant
 --------------------
 To add an applicant:

-1. Select **Applicants** under the Admissions module
+1. Select **Applicants** under the Admissions module.
 2. Enter information about the applicant accordingly.
 First and Last Name fields are required.
-3. Click **save**
+3. Click **Save**.

-SWoRD will then return you to the applicants dashboard where you will see your newly created applicant at the top.
+SWoRD will then return you to the applicant's dashboard where you will see your newly-created applicant at the top.

 ------------------
 Admissions Levels
 ------------------
-SWoRD allows schools to control admissions levels/steps that are unique to their school process.
-Appropiately, each step is customizable.
-To customize these levels:
+SWoRD allows schools to control admissions levels/steps that are unique to their process.
+Each step is customizable as follows:

 1. Select **Admissions Levels** under the Admissions module.
 2. You will see the screen shown below.

 IMAGE

-3. From this screen, you can add an admissions level, selecting the **Add Amissions Level** button, or edit an existing one by selecting *edit* located next the level you are altering.
-From the edit screen or add screen, make the necessary changes/additions then select save.
+3. From this screen you can add an admissions level, selecting the **Add Amissions Level** button or edit an existing one by selecting *edit* located next the level you are altering.
+From the edit screen or add screen, make the necessary changes/additions and then select save.

-The section under the header, **Items needed to be completed to attain this level in the process** refers to creating a checklist of various tasks the applicant may need to complete prior to reaching a new step.
-For reference, the image below details a checklist containing two required tasks (open house, requested more information) to be completed before the applicant reaches the level of Inquiry.
+The section under the header, **Items needed to be completed to attain this level in the process**, refers to creating a checklist of various tasks the applicant needs to complete prior to reaching a new step.
+For example, the image below details a checklist containing the two required tasks 'Open House' and 'Request more information' which must be completed before the applicant reaches the level of Inquiry.

 (PIC)

-Users may assign designated levels to be required in order to advance to the next.
-For example, schools may deem it required for an applicant to pay an initial deposit prior to registration.
+Users may designate levels required in order to advance.
+For example, schools may require an applicant pay an initial deposit prior to registration.
 To make a step required, simply check the box found under the **Required** column and save.

 ---------------------
 Filtering Applicants